pajtai/what-is-mvc/README.md

 If we have one admin controller, then creating of users and pages would be `/admin/users/create` and `/admin/pages/create` respectively.
 This seems to make more sense to me.

+Additionally, eventually will want auth on our admin.
+With express it would be easy to create a router at `/admin` and add an auth middleware to that.

 Finally, we'll keep our controllers cleaner and less repetitive.

 Unfortunately, this will require some creative additions to our Controller functionality, but